christianpohlmann/terrain/README.md

 ![Sample image](http://nconc.de/terrain/example1_small.png)

 ## About
-_terrain_ is an easily extensible procedural content generation tool for creating and visualizing heightmaps written in Python.
+_terrain_ is an easily extensible procedural content generation tool for creating and visualizing heightmaps. _terrain_ is written in Python.
 Currently two generation and two visualization strategies are supported.
 The code is quite terse with fewer than 300 LOC (excluding comments and blank lines).
 A typical image generated with _terrain_ can be seen above.